dotnet/runtime/src/tools/linker/docs/illink-options.md

 the .NET SDK and most of the options are accessible using msbuild properties but any option can also be passed using `_ExtraTrimmerArgs` property.

-### Linking from the main assembly
+### Linking from the root assembly

 The command:

 `illink -a Program.exe`

-will use the assembly `Program.exe` as a source.
+will use the assembly `Program.exe` as root linker input.
 That means that the linker will start with the main entry point method of `Program.exe` (typically the `Main` method) and process all its dependencies to determine what is necessary for this assembly to run.

+It's possible to use multiple input files and linker will use them all as multiple sources.
+When a library is used instead of executable linker will root and mark all members instead of assembly entry point.
+This rooting behaviour can be customized by passing additional option which can use one of following values.

+- `all` - Keep all members in root assembly
+- `default` - Use entry point for applications and all members for libraries
+- `entrypoint` - Use assembly entry point as only root in the assembly
+- `visible` - Keep all members and types visible outside of root assembly

+You can retain all public members of `Program.exe` application even if they are not referenced by any dependency by calling linker like

+`illink -a Program.exe visible`

 ### Linking from an [XML descriptor](data-formats.md#descriptor-format)